HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Abstract

 \section{Abstract}

-Key frame selection in video understanding presents significant challenges.
-Traditional top-K selection methods, which score frames independently, often fail to optimize the selection as a whole.
-This independent scoring frequently results in selecting frames that are temporally clustered and visually redundant.
-Additionally, training lightweight selectors using pseudo labels generated offline by Multimodal Large Language Models (MLLMs) prevents the supervisory signal from dynamically adapting to task objectives.
-To address these limitations, we propose an end-to-end trainable, task-adaptive framework for frame selection.
-A Chain-of-Thought approach guides a Small Language Model (SLM) to generate task-specific implicit query vectors, which are combined with multimodal features to enable dynamic frame scoring.
-We further define a continuous set-level objective function that incorporates relevance, coverage, and redundancy, enabling differentiable optimization via Gumbel-Softmax to select optimal frame combinations at the set level.
-Finally, student-teacher mutual learning is employed, where the student selector (SLM) and teacher reasoner (MLLM) are trained to align their frame importance distributions via KL divergence.
-Combined with cross-entropy loss, this enables end-to-end optimization, eliminating reliance on static pseudo labels.
-Experiments across various benchmarks, including Video-MME, LongVideoBench, MLVU, and NExT-QA, demonstrate that our method significantly outperforms existing approaches.
+Key frame selection is essentially a set-level optimization problem: the quality of the selected subset depends on the interactions among frames, rather than the score of any single frame.
+Existing methods generally exhibit three major limitations.
+Point-wise methods score each frame independently and ignore inter-frame dependencies.
+Although the training-free set-level methods explicitly model the inter-frame relationships, their selection criteria are fixed and cannot be adapted through downstream task feedback.
+Learnable methods can leverage data-driven training; however, they lack an explicit, differentiable set-quality objective and rely on offline-generated supervision signals.
+To address these limitations, we propose an end-to-end trainable and task-adaptive framework for frame selection.
+A Chain-of-Thought prompt conditions a Small Language Model (SLM) to extract task-specific latent query vectors, which are combined with multimodal features to enable dynamic, query-aware frame scoring.
+We further formulate a continuous set-level objective function that jointly accounts for relevance, coverage, and redundancy, enabling differentiable set-level optimization via Gumbel-TopK for selecting optimal frame combinations.
+Finally, we employ a student-teacher mutual learning strategy, in which the student selector (SLM) and teacher reasoner (MLLM) are trained to align their frame-importance distributions via KL divergence.
+Combined with cross-entropy loss, this design enables fully end-to-end optimization, eliminating reliance on static pseudo-labels.
+Experiments across multiple benchmarks, including Video-MME, LongVideoBench, MLVU, and NExT-QA, demonstrate that our method significantly outperforms existing frame-selection approaches.